Farrasffn/PengecekanNIlai/README.md

 A Website for checking values based on the type of number, even or odd.

 # Source
-DSA Project - Frontend Developer
+DSF Project - Frontend Developer